ramonberrutti/diy-service-mesh/README.md

 ### handleInboundConnection

-All the inbound traffic is going to be intercepted by the proxy and we are going to print the request forward the request to the local destination port and print the response.
+All the inbound traffic is going to be intercepted by the proxy, print the request, forward the request to the local destination port and print the response.

 ```go